 Shop Dakine on Amazon.

-Some other Moms were very happy with their Lands’ End backpacks.
+Other Moms were very happy with their Lands’ End backpacks.

-Here’s what Susan has to say about them: “I love Land’s End backpacks.
-Most have color coordinated cooler bags for lunches, and can be personalized with many embroidery options.
 The only reason I’ve ever purchased a “replacement” bag for a kid is because he or she has outgrown the old one.
 They wash well and hold up to the beatings given to them by schoolkids over the years and have an excellent guarantee if something does wear out.”

 Under Armour

 We know Under Armour for their good quality products.
-In fact, Amber said “It’s been the ONLY [backpack] we’ve purchased that made it through the entire school year!
+In fact, Amber said “It’s been the ONLY backpack we’ve purchased that made it through the entire school year!
 It’s still in new condition and he will use again.”

 Shop Under Armour at Amazon.